thekarlbrown/ChangeTheWorld/README.md

 --- special thanks to ---

- Napalm, g00s, groxx,TacticalJoke, lasserix at #android-dev
+ Napalm, g00s, groxx,TacticalJoke, lasserix,cbeust at #android-dev

 cmalekpour on github